 12. BaKoMa TeX Word

 So far whatever LaTeX editor I have described, all are a free and open source.
-But this one is neither the free nor open source, but it’s popular and innovative in doing the task.
+But this one is neither free nor open-source, but it’s popular and innovative in doing the task.
 BaKoMa TeX Word is a fantastic LaTeX editor based on WYSIWYG which provides a real-time preview and editing features.

-Scribes is a well know free and open source LaTeX editor for Linux.
-This software provides customizable templates or snippets for inserting non-ASCII characters for XeTeX users, quick insertion of figure/table/listing environments, etc.
+Scribes is a well know free and open-source LaTeX editor for Linux.
+This software provides customizable templates or snippets for inserting non-ASCII characters for XeTeX users, a quick insertion of figure/table/listing environments, etc.

 DMelt is one of the free and best LaTeX editor available for All Java-enabled platforms (Window, Linux, Mac, Sun).
 This IDE does not only do LaTeX editing instead it provides an environment for scientific computation, data analysis, and data visualization.
 You can plot functions, do data mining, perform a data-analysis with histograms and arrays, symbolic mathematical calculations, matrix calculations, and much more.

 jEdit supports cross-platform like Windows XP/Vista/7/8, OS X, Linux (Slackware, Debian).
 Should work on any platform with a Java VM.
 Its TeX supports for command insertion, compilation, Aspell, Syntax Highlighting, Code Completion, Code Folding, Autosave, etc.